Published: August 08, 2025

 Before diving into comparisons, it's important to understand what is a personal loan and what is a credit card loan.

-A personal loan is an unsecured loan you can use for almost purpose-from travel and education to medical needs and debt consolidation.
+A personal loan is an unsecured loan you can use for almost any purpose—from travel and education to medical needs and debt consolidation.
 It typically comes with a fixed tenure, EMI structure, and interest rate.

 A credit card loan, on the other hand, is an amount you borrow against your available credit limit.
 It's usually offered as an EMI facility by the bank or issuer and can be approved instantly if you're a regular credit card user.

-Both options provide easy and quick access to funds, but their terms, flexibility, and
+Both options provide easy and quick access to funds, but their terms, flexibility, and long-term impact differ.

-Let’s break down the comparison between personal loan vs credit card loans across
+Let's break down the comparison between personal loan vs credit card loans across key parameters:

 Personal Loan: The approved loan amount depends on your credit score and income.
 It can range from ₹10,000 to ₹25 lakhs or even more.